 HSBC Holdings plc - Senior management changes

-HSBC Holdings plc (the ‘Company’, and together with its subsidiaries, the ‘Group’) announces a number of changes to its senior management team which will position the Group for the next phase of its strategy.
+HSBC Holdings plc (the ‘Company’, and together with its subsidiaries, the ‘Group’) announces changes to its senior management team which will position the Group for the next phase of its growth.

 Media enquiries to: